SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 >
 > 4.b.1 Volume of official development assistance flows for scholarships by sector and type of study

+This target is interpreted to cover research about

+* Availabilty of scholarships to students from developing countries
+* Official development assistance (ODA) concerning higher education and vocational training

-This query consists of x phrases.
+This query consists of 2 phrases.

 ##### Phrase 1: